 For the yogurt cream

-- In the bowl of an electric mixer fitted with the whisk attachment, whip the yogurt and the cream into soft peaks.
+- In the bowl of an electric mixer fitted with the whisk attachment (or using. an electric hand mixer), whip the yogurt and the cream until thick but soft.

 Assembly